PM took right decision in extending lockdown, tweets Kejriwal

 Shivraj Singh Chauhan, first CM to oppose lockdown

-During the virtual meeting of the PM with the CMs.
-Kejriwal said that a state-wise lockdown is not advisable and hence the Centre should take a final call on the matter.
+During the virtual meeting of the PM with the CMs, Kejriwal said that a state-wise lockdown is not advisable and hence the Centre should take a final call on the matter.

 Kejriwal suggested to the PM that the lockdown should continue at least until April 30.